Villa Barr Art Park

 Before his passing, Barr authored a book titled Villa Barr which details the home, grounds and sculptures.
 The Novi Historical Commission sells the book through the Novi Public Library check-out desk for $20.

-Villa Barr Art Park was awarded a Keep Michigan Beautiful Award in 2019.
+Villa Barr Art Park was awarded a Keep Michigan Beautiful Award in 2019 and additional grant funding in 2021.

 About David Barr